Demolition support for local governments and companies

 All supplementary documents must be appended to the application, and in the case of shortcomings a term of up to 10 business days shall be granted for eliminating them.
 If the deficiencies are not eliminated, or supplementary documents are not submitted, the application will be denied.

 We process the submitted applications and make the decision to approve or deny the application.

-The local government performs the works noted in the application
+The applicant performs the works noted in the application

-The local government submits the documents necessary for disbursing the support
+The applicant submits the documents necessary for disbursing the support

 - The applicant's confirmation of the availability of funds or the budget approved by the applicant, which shows the availability of funds in the necessary extent to ensure self-financing;

-- Local government decision to demolish a building or structure;
+- The applicant’s decision to demolish a building or structure;

 - If the registered immovable is encumbered with a building right, then a relevant document which confirms that the residential immovable is encumbered with a building right in favour of the local government for at least 15 years and that one of the conditions of the building right is the right of the holder of the building right to demolish the existing building or structure.